Last Updated on 2 August 2021

 Ubud is an idyllic town located in central Bali.
 Oozing serenity, it is a calm and cultured haven surrounded by paddy fields and steep rice terraces.
 Ubud is riddled with spas, chilled cafes and boutique hotels, and scattered with holy temples.
 It is easy to lose all sense of time in such a peaceful paradise!
-Ubud is one of my favourite places in the world, and I really think it will be one of yours too!
-To help you plan your trip to this tranquil town, here are 7 unmissable things you must do when you visit!
+Ubud is one of my favourite places in the world, and I really think it could be one of yours too!
+To help you plan your trip to this tranquil town, here are 7 unmissable things to do in Ubud!
 What’s more, you can reach all of these things to do (apart from #6) by walking, which is great because you don’t know what other sights you might stumble across!

 My number 1 favourite thing to do whenever I visit Ubud is to trek the Campuhan Ridge Walk.
-The word ‘trek’ makes it sound like you are going to need the best walking boots on the market and a 60 litre backpack stuffed with enough gear for a week, but I can assure you, you won’t.
-It’s a palm-tree lined walkway, which offers panoramic vistas across the valleys and rice fields, and leads to some tiered rice terraces at the end.
+The word trek makes it sound like you are going to need the best walking boots on the market and a 60 litre backpack stuffed with enough gear for a week, but I can assure you, you won’t.
+It’s a 2km palm-tree lined walkway, which offers stunning panoramic vistas across the valleys and paddy fields, and leads to some beautiful tiered rice terraces at the end.

-Ubud has a bustling market which sells all types of unique Balinese items such as arts and crafts, along with things like clothes, souvenirs, scarves and bags.
+Ubud has a bustling market which sells all types of unique Balinese items such as arts and crafts, along with clothes, souvenirs, scarves and bags.
 The market is located in the centre of Ubud and is the perfect place to head for an afternoon of retail therapy after a relaxing morning by the pool.
-Be sure to haggle for items.
+In Ubud Market it’s common to haggle for items.
 You should never accept the first offer as it is usually inflated.
 Think of what you are willing to pay and then offer a bit lower.
 You should end up working your way up until you and the vendor meet somewhere in the middle.
 Always do this with a smile on your face and be friendly, even if you can’t reach a mutual agreement!

-Read more: With such amazing things to do, Ubud is the perfect place to incorporate into a 3 week itinerary for Southeast Asia and you can often find affordable flights to and from the island.
-Why not extend your trip to beyond Bali whilst you’re in the region?
-After all, Southeast Asia is super affordable!
+Read more: With such amazing things to do, Ubud is the perfect place to incorporate into a 3 week itinerary for Southeast Asia.
+So why not extend your trip to beyond Bali whilst you’re in the region?

 Ubud Monkey Forest is a spiritual centre boasting a somewhat mystical aura.
 It is abundant with intimidatingly sized trees, dotted with moss covered sculptures, home to Hindu temples, and alive with monkeys (of course).
 It is the perfect place to spend a morning wandering amongst the cheeky population of Balinese long-tailed macaques that live there.
 Don’t forget to be careful with your belongings.
-If you leave them lying around, the monkeys may decide to borrow them (and not give them back)!
+If you leave them lying around, the monkeys may decide to borrow them indefinitely!

-Tip: You might want to take or pre-spray yourself with mosquito repellant when you visit Ubud Monkey Forest.
+Tip: It’s a good idea to take or pre-spray yourself with mosquito repellant when you visit Ubud Monkey Forest.
 In my experience, this is one place that the Balinese mosquitos like to hang out!
-I’d recommend packing a jungle strength mosquito repellent is a necessary item on any packing list for Southeast Asia, as mosquito born diseases can be prevalent in the region.
-After all, it’s better to be safe than sorry, right?
+A jungle strength mosquito repellent is a necessary item on any packing list for Southeast Asia, as mosquito born diseases can be prevalent in the region.
+It’s better to be safe than sorry, right?

 Tip: Combine Ubud Water Palace with visiting Ubud Traditional Market as they are very close together.